uvray46/Capstone-2-Supply-Chain-Forecasting/README.md

 ![supplychain_coverphoto](https://github.com/user-attachments/assets/b078b9a2-bb04-4c00-9614-ecc051b43972)
 # Global Supply Chain Optimization Project

-The global supply chain is the backbone of international trade, enabling the flow of goods and services across borders.
-Given its complexity and the increasing interdependencies between countries, optimizing supply chain processes is crucial for businesses aiming to stay competitive.
-This project leverages economic and logistics data to build predictive models that enhance decision-making and revenue forecasting in the supply chain industry.
+In today’s volatile global market, understanding the performance of supply chains is crucial for businesses striving to remain competitive.
+As global disruptions continue to challenge the stability of supply networks, the ability to evaluate and understand key performance indicators becomes essential as mention by [Deloitte](https://www2.deloitte.com/us/en/insights/industry/manufacturing/global-supply-chain-resilience-amid-disruptions.html).
+This project focuses on assessing the current state of supply chain performance by analyzing various economic and logistical metrics.
+Through comprehensive data modeling, we aim to provide insights into how supply chains have performed under recent pressures, offering a clearer picture of their strengths and vulnerabilities in the face of ongoing challenges.

 # 1. Data
 This project integrates multiple datasets to create a comprehensive view of global supply chain operations.